LESLIE: Mary in Wisconsin has a question about flooring for basements. What can we help you with today?

 TOM: Yeah.
 Laminate floor is really affordable.
 You can get that for as little as maybe four bucks a square foot.

 LESLIE: Yeah.
 You know what?
 Go online.
 I’ve seen laminate flooring just south of $2 a square foot.
-So there’s really some great options that are very affordable out there.
+So there’s really some great options for flooring for basements that are very affordable out there.

 MARY: OK, thank you.